-- Audio/visual equipment - Lesson 3 slideshow and a way to show it Note: on slide 12, type in the name(s) of the school counselor, social The valid and reliable trusted adults in our school are: worker and/or psychologist students Place your school counselor, social worker and/or psychologist's names here. can go to. - The Erika's Lighthouse Level III Lesson 3 video segment on suicide, self-harm and getting help - Student Packet; one for each student - Research 3 resources prior-A national hotline, local psychologist/ social worker, trusted adult at school - Copies of Find Someone Who document; one per student - If using an online polling application tool, prep prior by placing this question into the application: What are two signs to look for in yourself or friends regarding depression or self-harm? - Copies of Lesson 4 Performance Assessment (if introducing today); one per student.
+- Audio/visual equipment - Lesson 3 slideshow and a way to show it Note: on slide 12, type in the name(s) of the school counselor, social worker and/or psychologist students can go to. - The Erika's Lighthouse Level III Lesson 3 video segment on suicide, self-harm and getting help - Student Packet; one for each student - Research 3 resources prior-A national hotline, local psychologist/ social worker, trusted adult at school - · Copies of Find Someone Who document; one per student - If using an online polling application tool, prep prior by placing this question into the application: What are two signs to look for in yourself or friends regarding depression or self-harm? - Copies of Lesson 4 Performance Assessment (if introducing today); one per student.

-STEP 1 (2 minutes per group)

-12 minutes Debrief of Lesson 2 group work-Each group shares their answers on chart paper from Lesson 2 and their resource.
+- STEP 112 minutes (2 minutes per group)Debrief of Lesson 2 group work-Each group shares their answers on chart paper from Lesson 2 and their resource.
 Each group should be ready to share how they know their resource is valid and reliable.
 You may want to compile a class list of these resources.
-Encourage students to use social media to share these resources with other students.

-2 minutes Introduce the terms suicide and self-harm. (refer to slideshow)
+Encourage students to use social media to share these resources with other students. - STEP 2 2 minutes Introduce the terms suicide and self-harm. (refer to slideshow)

 Suicide: Suicide is defined as death caused by self-directed injurious behavior with intent to die as a result of the behavior. - NIMH Self-harm: When people intentionally hurt themselves or put themselves in dangerous situations because they are feeling a lot of pain and don't know what else to do.
-It is often a sign of emotional distress. - NAMI Explain that these terms will be discussed in the next portion of the video.
+It is often a sign of emotional distress. - NAMI

+Explain that these terms will be discussed in the next portion of the video.